 What is the Difference between the Initial Licensure and Non-Licensure STEM Education Programs at GCU?

 Candidates who seek the non-licensure route (NITL) with this program may not need to complete the 15-week student teaching component.
 Therefore, this may fit the needs of those who cannot complete this requirement.
 In addition, the program completion will be a semester shorter, as this route has 33 total credits, as opposed to 41 credits with the licensure route.
 Please note that candidates who take this route cannot obtain an Institutional Recommendation (IR) from GCU, which may impact certification requirements at the state level.

 What Can You Do with a Masters in Secondary Education for STEM Education?

-Graduates may pursue career opportunities teaching students in one or more STEM subject, such as mathematics or science, at the secondary level in public or private schools.
+Graduates may be prepared to pursue career opportunities teaching students in one or more STEM subject, such as mathematics or science, at the secondary level in public or private schools.
 Teachers may be designated according to their subject matter specialty.
 Potential positions include a postsecondary education teacher or secondary school teacher focusing in a STEM-related field.